keratoconus

 Keratoconus Australia is a support network for patients suffering from keratoconus.
 You can find more information about keratoconus on their website.

-For patients that cannot tolerate corneal RGP lenses or for patients who work in windy, dusty environments or are very active, other lens options may be required.
+For those who are unable to tolerate corneal RGP lenses—or who have occupations or lifestyles involving dusty, windy environments or high physical activity—alternative lens options may be more suitable.
 These include scleral contact lenses and hybrid contact lenses.

-Scleral contact lenses are rigid lenses which extend over the cornea and onto the sclera (the white part of the eye).
-Hybrid contact lenses are lenses which incorporate a rigid gas permeable centre with a soft outer skirt.
-Both of these lenses afford greater stability and comfort as compared to corneal RGP lenses, and do not tend to attract foreign particles beneath the lenses.
-These lenses tend to be comfortable from the beginning and the adaptation period is much faster than with corneal RGP lenses.
+Scleral lenses are larger rigid lenses that vault over the cornea and rest on the sclera (the white part of the eye), while hybrid lenses combine a rigid gas permeable centre with a soft peripheral skirt.
+Both lens types offer enhanced stability, improved comfort, and are less likely to attract debris beneath the lens.
+They are also typically more comfortable from the outset, with a shorter adaptation period than corneal RGPs.